Nancy Wilson Songs

 (You Don’t Know) How Glad I Am

-A change in direction for the singer, this song written by Jimmy Williams and Larry Harrison was a big hit for Nancy in the summer of 1964, reaching number 11 in the Billboard single chart.
-The album it was taken from was also Nancy’s most popular remaining in the album charts for 31 weeks, also winning her a Grammy for Best R’n’B Performance.
+A change in direction for the singer, (You Don’t Know) How Glad I Am – written by Jimmy Williams and Larry Harrison – was a big hit for Nancy in the summer of 1964, reaching number 11 in the Billboard single chart.

 From the album How Glad I Am (1964)